The Cailloux Foundation Awards Scholarships for 2018

 KERRVILLE— The Cailloux Foundation (the Foundation) in Kerrville, Texas, has awarded ten college scholarships to Kerr County high school seniors.
 The 2018 recipients have been chosen from high schools in Center Point, Ingram, and Kerrville.
 Awards are up to $14,000 per recipient annually and are for undergraduate study.
 The scholarships are renewable for up to four years for a maximum multi-year award of $56,000 per student.
 The 2018-2019 program will have 57 freshmen through senior level students participating as scholarship recipients enrolled in four-year public or private universities in Texas.

-The new scholarship recipients include Sandra Bustamante and Mackenzie Lyon from Center Point High School; and Mae Knaggs and Kayla Kroeker from Ingram High School; as well as Kelly Burns, Kimberly Nunez, Juan Pinedo, Dionte Rhodes, Aidan Smith and Nicholas Valdez from Tivy High School.
+The new scholarship recipients include Sandra Bustamante and Mackenzie Lyon from Center Point High School; and Mae Knaggs and Kayla Kroeker from Ingram High School; as well as Rogelio Bernal, Kimberly Nunez, Juan Pinedo, Dionte Rhodes, Aidan Smith and Nicholas Valdez from Tivy High School.

 “The Foundation hosts a banquet each May to recognize new and renewing scholarship recipients,” said Ben Modisett, Assistant Executive Director for the Foundation, “Now that many of the early recipients are experienced in their professions we invite them back to speak at the event.
 This year we look forward to hearing from NASA crew survival systems engineer Cody Kelly, of Houston,” he added